1. Home

 All Microsoft products have their own support lifecycle.
 The latest Windows 10 IoT product was released in 2021, and its extended support will expire on January 13, 2032.
 It means you will have to migrate from the current OS of your medical device to a new one before it’s too late.
 Since migration is a costly process, the budget should be prepared beforehand.

-The table shows Windows 10 IoT product lifecycle.
+A table showing Windows 10 IoT product lifecycle.

 Certification